0%

 Explain and notes

-Each browser has its fullscreen API, so you must include all of them to ensure it works on different browsers.
+Each browser has its own fullscreen API, so you must include all of them to ensure it works on different browsers.

-However, iOS browsers, including Safari and Chrome, have a limitation: they only allow video element to go fullscreen.
+However, iOS browsers, including Safari and Chrome, have a limitation: they only allow the video element to go fullscreen.
 If you try to use the standard Fullscreen API on a div element, it won't work.

-However, iOS browsers, including Safari and Chrome, have a limitation: they only allow video element to go fullscreen.
+However, iOS browsers, including Safari and Chrome, have a limitation: they only allow the video element to go fullscreen.
 If you try to use the standard Fullscreen API on a div element, it won't work.

-You can use package react-device-detect to detect iOS browsers
+You can use the package

 // language: javascript import { isIOS } from 'react-device-detect' const handleFullScreenClick = () => { const fullscreenElement = isIOS ? videoElement : containerElement isFullScreen ? closeFullScreen() : openFullScreen(fullscreenElement) }

-Users can exit fullscreen mode by hitting the ESC button without clicking the fullscreen button.
-So you should update isFullScreen status by listening to the below event:
+The answer is no. Users can exit fullscreen mode by hitting the ESC button without clicking the fullscreen button.
+So you should update

 // language: javascript document.addEventListener('fullscreenchange', () => { const isInFullScreen = !!document.fullscreenElement setIsFullScreen(isInFullScreen) })